UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 **Question 1**

-How would you import a package name `numpy`?
+How would you import a package named `numpy`?

 <choice id="1" >